TheBarret/Img2Pen/README.md

 The script will try to lovate the window from VRChat automatically, and starts right away when found.
 If you need to stop quickly, press Q or P, also moving the mouse whilst processing would disturb the result.

+Input image requirements, supported PNG and JPG of 512x512 and best and ideally GRAYSCALE or Black & White images, drop them in the root folder, and thats all.

 COMMAND LINE:
 ```